pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli qualifier [COMMAND-OPTIONS] COMMAND [ARGS]...

-      Commands to view QualifierDeclarations.
+      Command Group to manage CIM QualifierDeclarations.

-      Includes the capability to get and enumerate CIM qualifier declarations defined in the WBEM Server.
+      Includes the capability to get and enumerate qualifier declarations.

       This does not provide the capability to create or delete CIM QualifierDeclarations